Questions to ask if your dating a non-Christian unbeliever

-The Bible doesn’t talk about dating in biblical times, but it gives a very clear “no” answer to having a relationship with those who do not believe in God (unbelievers).
+The Bible doesn’t talk about dating in the Bible, but it gives a very clear “no” answer to having a relationship with those who do not believe in God (unbelievers).
 To understand “dating” through the Biblical lens, these three questions can guide us into understanding the mechanics of dating, Christian or non-Christian.

 Q1.
 What is your purpose in dating this person?